MariaGelvison/Auto-Market-Sales-for-Advanced-Analytics/README.md

 ## Recommendations

-  - Develop an all-out vehicle model for Flagship Model Market, preferably an SUV.
+  - Develop an all-out vehicle model for flagship model market, preferably an SUV.
-  - Demonstrate oof-road capability, reliability, and durability
+  - Demonstrate off-road capability, reliability, and durability

 #### Limitations
 Analysis result is limited due to the limitations of the dataset which might only from January 2024 to April 2024 Sales.
 In which I cannot confirm.